smmckay/quex-mirror/doc/source-old/tuning/intro.rst

 :ref:`fig-template-compression-before`.
 Every state is replaced by a small stub that defines a 'state key'.
 The role of the state key is to define the behavior of the template state.
 In particular, it defines the target states that belong to certain trigger sets.
-State 0, 1, and 2 differ with respect to the character ranges ``[f-m]`` and ``[o-s]``.
+DFA_State 0, 1, and 2 differ with respect to the character ranges ``[f-m]`` and ``[o-s]``.
 For these ranges the transitions differ.
 The target states for these ranges are stored in the arrays ``X0`` and ``X1``.  ``X0[i]`` represents the target state for ``[f-m]`` if the template